 Call or email our Las Vegas, Henderson or Reno law office today if you were hit by a car and need representation.
-The Law offices of Benson & Bingham will check every avenue of revenue to ensure your rights are protected and met.
+The Law Offices of Benson & Bingham will check every avenue of revenue to ensure your rights are protected and met.

 Complicating a personal injury matter is the event of another accident, often within a very close time frame of each other.
 In Nevada, the Klietz v.
 Raskin Case, controls.
 Here, the law basically states that when a tortfeasor, or accident victim, has an accident in close proximity to another, if the damages are not apportionable (e.g. the same back injuries that are indistinguishable) than the burden shifts from the plaintiff to the defendants to figure out the damages.
 For example, if a tractor trailer rear ends a Ford Taurus and causes the driver to sustain a cervical injury on May 1, 2008, and then on May 10th, 2008 the driver is again rear ended by a truck and aggravates the same cervical injury, then the burden is completely up to the Defendants to figure out who is responsible for the neck injury.
 Contact Benson & Bingham today if you have been involved in a multiple accident scenario.

-Vehicle: As of July 1st, 2018, Nevada Law states that a driver must maintain minimum liability insurance coverage in the amount of $25,000 for bodily injury or death and $50,000 for two or more persons in the vehicle.
+Vehicle: As of July 1st, 2018, Nevada Law dictates that a driver must maintain minimum liability insurance coverage in the amount of $25,000 for bodily injury or death and $50,000 for two or more persons in the vehicle.
 This hardly provides coverage for medical bills, loss of wages, and pain and suffering.
 Uninsured / Under-insurance coverage is not required, nor are all medical payments covered in an accident.
 Contact Benson & Bingham today for a free insurance evaluation to make sure you are protected before you talk to your insurance agent.
 Golf carts and other recreational activities are normally not covered on an automobile insurance policy.

 What is the difference between a party who is at fault in a motor vehicle accident being a commercial vehicle versus a private party vehicle?
 In Nevada, the amount an injured party may recover from a private party compared to a commercial vehicle is significant financially.
 This does not necessarily mean that an injured party will collect more when they are involved in an accident with a commercial vehicle such as a semi-truck or tractor trailer unless the medically diagnosed injuries sustained by the claimant support the value of the claim.
 In other words, to collect a significant value from a commercial motor vehicle accident, the injured party must have significant medical findings to support such an award.
-We have described the difference between minimum coverages on commercially and privately owned vehicles below:
+We describe the difference between minimum coverages on commercially and privately owned vehicles below:

 In the summer of 2018 a new law went into effect increasing private party insurance requirements to a minimum of $25,000/$50,000 from the previously required $15,000/$30,000.
 In short under the new increase, in the event of an accident one injured party may collect up to $25,000 for bodily injury and or death.
 If there are two or more people in the vehicle, then there is up to $50,000 to collect for bodily injury or death, with not one party collecting more than $25,000.
-See NRS 485.185 Insurance for payment of tort liabilities arising from maintenance or use of motor vehicle: Coverage to be obtained from insurance company duly licensed and approved; minimum thresholds of coverage.
-[Effective July 1, 2018]
+See NRS 485.185

 A commercial or business auto policy is obtained by a business or corporation that usually has multiple vehicles or multiple employees that will be operating a company vehicle.
 Nevada requires businesses to carry a minimum auto policy of $1,000,000. which covers bodily injury and death.